ZoeWijnendaele/moodtracker/README.md

 ## Introduction

-Our mission is to guide individuals in understanding and mastering their emotional world through the visual representation of animals.
+Moodtracker was created to provide individuals with a simple yet powerful tool to monitor and manage their emotional well-being.

-By providing a simple and intuitive interface, MoodTracker aims to empower users to track their daily moods effectively.
+By visualizing mood data and providing actionable insights, we aim to empower users on their journey towards better mental health.

 ## Target Audience